Workload Management is available to all Pro and Enterprise Plan customers

 Workload management is the process of efficiently allocating and managing work across your team.
-When implemented successfully, workload management can help organizations maximize their support team performance and mitigate any chaos and confusion, leading to high efficiency and employee satisfaction.
+When implemented successfully, it helps in:

 Key benefits of workload management: